 Aronia.
 Specifically, and to be botanically correct: Aronia melanocarpa Nero.
 A shrub which looks for its equals, und enriches every diet with its fruits.
 Almost forgotten, the small Aronia berries are experiencing a comeback, decorating front

-The Aronia berry contains:
+The Aronia Berry contains:

-• Vitamin A, B, C, E, K
+• Vitamin B, C, E, K

 Aronia berries can be consumed in many forms, including fresh and juiced.
 They can also be used as an ingredient in baked goods and other recipes, for example: Aronia muffins, Aronia wine, Aronia jam, Aronia tea, Aronia juice.

-OPC as the Aronia berry.
+No other berry contains as many anthocyanins and OPC as the Aronia berry.
 Aronia protects our bodies against so-called free radicals.
 Free radicals can cause oxidative stress, premature cell aging and numerous illnesses.

 Aronia berry bushes (Aronia melanocarpa) are native to North America.
 Thousands of acres of Aronia are grown as a commercial berry crop in Eastern Europe, the US and Canada.